Wisdom teeth are third molars that are the last to grow in, around 17-21 years.

 For the first 48 hours, inflammation is at its peak.
 You want to control the inflammation, which controls pain, by taking anti-inflammatories such as ibuprofen and tylenol (often together) to effectively reduce inflammation.

-Be cautious with medication
+Be Cautious with Medication

 You may experience nausea and vomiting after your surgery due to the anesthetics and medication.
 Be cautious not to overuse medication, which can lead to worsening nausea and vomiting.
 Try to take as little medication as possible, and avoid taking medications on an empty stomach.
 Try to stay hydrated and eat soft foods to stay nourished while you’re healing.